soybean

 Health Benefits

-- Contains isoflavones, which may help reduce the risk of certain cancers and improve bone health.
+• Contains isoflavones, which may help reduce the risk of certain cancers and heart disease.

-- May help lower bad cholesterol levels, contributing to heart health.
+• May help lower cholesterol levels, contributing to cardiovascular health.

 Storage Tips

-Soybeans should be stored in an airtight container in a cool, dry place to maintain freshness.
-Dried soybeans can last for several years when stored properly.
+Store dried soybeans in an airtight container in a cool, dark, and dry place like a pantry or cupboard.
+Properly stored, they can last for several years.
 Cooked soybeans should be refrigerated in an airtight container and used within 3-5 days.
-For longer storage, cooked soybeans can be frozen in a freezer-safe container for up to 6 months.
-Ensure beans are cooled completely before freezing to preserve their texture and flavor.
+For longer storage, cooked soybeans can be frozen for up to 6 months; thaw them in the refrigerator before using.

 Marnirni-apinthi Building, Lot Fourteen,